Plant Taxonomy of Bugleweed:

 Characteristics of Ajuga:

-Bugleweed is a fast-growing ground cover that usually creeps within just a few inches of the ground (the species name, reptans
+Bugleweed is a fast-growing ground cover that usually creeps within just a few inches of the ground (the specific epithet, reptans

 , means "creeping"), although when in flower (if you count the flower spike), it may reach a height of 6" or more.
 Ajuga blooms from spring to mid-summer.
 Flower color varies but is often blue to purple.
 The color of the leaves likewise depends on the cultivar